A critical review of The Jesus Mysteries by Timothy Freke and Peter Gandy

 The ancient pagans believed Christians were cannibals.
 It is easy to see how this belief developed.
 They heard that Christians met together where they ate the body and drank the blood of Jesus and did not realise it was only a metaphor.
 They did not assume that it was just another symbolic eating of the god, like in the mystery religions.
 This suggests such rituals did not exist at that time or they were so different from Christian communion that pagans did not make the connection.

 Another example of misapplying Christian terminology to pagan practices is when they describe ritual washing in the pagan mysteries as “baptism”, such as “Baptism was a central rite in the Mysteries” and “In some Mystery rites baptism was simply symbolized by the sprinkling of holy water.
 In others it involved complete immersion.”
-(9)
+(The Jesus Mysteries, p 46-49)

 Some mystery religions had ritual washing or even being drenched in animal blood, but they did not call these rituals “baptism”.
 Freke and Gandy are calling them “baptism” to give the impression that the early Christians borrowed the practice of baptism from them.

 The mere use of water in a pagan ritual does not prove there was a connection with Christian baptism.
 If the pagan ritual had a similar meaning or symbolism, there would be a case for copying.
 However, Gunter Wagner has shown in Pauline Baptism and the Pagan Mysteries that none of the mystery religions had a ritual with a similar meaning to the Christian doctrine of identifying with the death and resurrection of Jesus (Romans 6:3-5).
-(10)
+(Gunter Wagner, Pauline Baptism and the Pagan Mysteries, Oliver and Boyd, Edinburgh, 1967, p 259-267)

-Another supposed parallel which is so general as to be meaningless is when they write that other historical figures, like Pythagoras and Apollonius of Tyana, and mythological beings like Dionysus were, like Jesus, also believed to have performed miracles (11).
+Another supposed parallel which is so general as to be meaningless is when they write that other historical figures, like Pythagoras and Apollonius of Tyana, and mythological beings like Dionysus were, like Jesus, also believed to have performed miracles (The Jesus Mysteries, p 46-49).
 This does not mean that the belief that Jesus performed miracles was copied from them.
 There are people today who claim they can perform miracles.
 Regardless of whether or not their miracles are real, no one would suggest that their claims of miracles are necessarily copied from each other.

-They claim that other gods Mithras, Osiris and Dionysus also had 12 disciples (12).
+They claim that other gods Mithras, Osiris and Dionysus also had 12 disciples (The Jesus Mysteries, p 51, 75).
 There is no evidence for this.
 This is not a parallel.
 They seem to have made it up.

 In their book Documents for the Study of the Gospels David Cartlidge and David Dungan write that pagans believed in two types of saviour gods.
 The first were demigods who had one human and one divine parent and were half-human and half-god.
 They became full-fledged gods after their deaths.
-The second type was the temporary appearance or incarnation of a god in adult human form (14).
+The second type was the temporary appearance or incarnation of a god in adult human form (David Cartlidge and David Dungan, Documents for the Study of the New Testament, Fortress Press, Minneapolis, 1994, p 10-11)).

 Jesus did not fit either of these pagan types.
 He did not simply appear as an adult.
 He was born and grew up.
 The New Testament further says that Jesus pre-existed before he was born (John 1:1-14, Colossian 1:15-16).
 He was not a demigod, half-god and half-human.
 Orthodox Christianity says Jesus was both fully God and fully human.
 There was no pagan precedent for this.

 The pagan philosopher Celsus was a second century critic of Christianity.
-He argued that it was impossible for God to change and assume a mortal body (15) and he even asked why God would want to come down to earth, was it to learn what was going on?
-(16) His attitude suggests that pagans were not familiar with the Christian concept of the Incarnation, so the Christians could not have copied it.
+He argued that it was impossible for God to change and assume a mortal body (Origen, Contra Celsum, 4:18) and he even asked why God would want to come down to earth, was it to learn what was going on?
+(Origen, Contra Celsum, 4:3) His attitude suggests that pagans were not familiar with the Christian concept of the Incarnation, so the Christians could not have copied it.

 Freke and Gandy claim that early Church Fathers, like Justin Martyr, were “understandably disturbed” by the parallels between Jesus and the pagan godmen.
 They tried to explain them away by “diabolical mimicry”, that is, “they accused the Devil of ‘plagiarism by anticipation’, of deviously copying the true story of Jesus before it actually happened before it actually happened in an attempt to mislead the gullible!”
-(17) Justin Martyr did make the admittedly silly argument that Satan had copied prophecies about Jesus and applied them to pagan gods (18).
+(The Jesus Mysteries, p 7) Justin Martyr did make the admittedly silly argument that Satan had copied prophecies about Jesus and applied them to pagan gods (Justin Martyr, Dialogue with Trypho, 69, First Apology, 54).
 However, it was not the case that Justin was disturbed by these parallels.
 He was trying to find parallels.

 During the period Justin was writing Christians were a despised and persecuted sect.
 He was trying to defend Christianity against persecution by making it appear more legitimate and arguing that they believed the same things as their pagan persecutors.
-He appealed to the pagan belief that Perseus was born of a virgin to make their own belief in Jesus’ virgin birth more respectable (19).
+He appealed to the pagan belief that Perseus was born of a virgin to make their own belief in Jesus’ virgin birth more respectable (Justin Martyr, First Apology, 22).

-Perseus was believed to have been conceived when Zeus impregnated his mother in the form of a golden shower of rain (20).
+Perseus was believed to have been conceived when Zeus impregnated his mother in the form of a golden shower of rain (Justin Martyr, Dialogue with Trypho, 67).
 This appears to be the closest thing to a virgin birth in paganism and it was an exception.
 Most of the time Zeus would “seduce” women who were no longer virgins by the time he had finished.

 Justin also said that no pagan godman was believed to have crucified,

 “But in no instance, not even in any of those called sons of Jupiter did they imitate the being crucified.”
-(21)
+(Justin Martyr, First Apology,55)

 There was no pagan precedent for a pagan godman being crucified.
 Justin did not cite any cases of pagan godmen being resurrected from the dead, that is, coming back to life and their bodies physically rising from the dead

 Freke and Gandy claim, “According to the gospels, Jesus is an innocent and just man who, at the instigation of the Jewish high priests, is hauled before the Roman governor Pilate and condemned to die on spurious charges.
 Exactly the same mythological motif is found five centuries earlier in Euripides’ play The Bacchae, about Dionysus.”
-(22)
+(The Jesus Mysteries, p 55)

-They give the impression that the stories of Dionysus in The Bacchae and Jesus in the Gospels are similar, saying both had long hair and a beard, both brought a new religion, both were brought before a ruler who plotted to kill them, both allowed themselves to be caught, both warned of vengeance on their persecutors and both were “led away” (23).
-Dionysus was not killed, instead “King Pentheus sets out to kill Dionysus, but is himself lifted up on a tree” (24).
+They give the impression that the stories of Dionysus in The Bacchae and Jesus in the Gospels are similar, saying both had long hair and a beard, both brought a new religion, both were brought before a ruler who plotted to kill them, both allowed themselves to be caught, both warned of vengeance on their persecutors and both were “led away” (The Jesus Mysteries, p 55-57).
+Dionysus was not killed, instead “King Pentheus sets out to kill Dionysus, but is himself lifted up on a tree” (The Jesus Mysteries, p 63).

 What actually happened in The Bacchae is that Dionysus decided to punish King Pentheus of Thebes for not worshipping him.
 After his trial Dionysus is imprisoned but an earthquake destroys the palace and prison.
 Dionysus talks Pentheus into dressing as a woman so he can infiltrate his followers.
 Dionysus pulls down the top of a pine tree, places Pentheus on it and lets it go.
 Dionysus’ female followers throw rocks and branches at Pentheus, then uproot the tree and he falls to the ground.
 Pentheus’ mother and the other women rip him apart.
 His mother returns to the palace carrying her son’s head, not realising what she has done.
 Does this sound anything like the crucifixion of Jesus to you?
 Just because there was a tree in the story does not mean the crucifixion of Jesus has any connection to this myth.

 The cover of The Jesus Mysteries contains an image of an amulet which shows a person being crucified with the inscription “Orpheus Bakkihos” which is supposed to portray Dionysus (Bacchus).
-They say the amulet is dated to the third century AD (25).
+They say the amulet is dated to the third century AD (The Jesus Mysteries, p 15).
 An image of Dionysus being crucified from the third century does not prove that Christians in the first century copied the idea of Jesus’ crucifixion from Dionysus.
 If anything, it suggests the worshippers of Dionysus copied the idea from the Christians.

 However, this amulet appears to be a medieval forgery.
-Its portrayal of the crucifixion, the shape of the cross and the bent arms and legs, resembles crucifixion scenes from the Middle Ages rather than Late Antiquity (26).
+In an article “The Orpheus Amulet from the cover of The Jesus Mysteries” James Hannam shows that its portrayal of the crucifixion, the shape of the cross and the bent arms and legs, resembles crucifixion scenes from the Middle Ages rather than Late Antiquity.

-Freke and Gandy do not say where they found this amulet, only that “we came across a small picture tucked away in the appendices of an old academic book.” (p 15) On his webpage “Bede’s Library” James Hannam says he emailed the authors about their source for this amulet.
+Freke and Gandy do not say where they found this amulet, only that “we came across a small picture tucked away in the appendices of an old academic book.”
+(The Jesus Mysteries, p 15) In the same article James Hannam says he emailed the authors about their source for this amulet.
 Gandy replied that it was W.K.C.
 Guthrie’s Orpheus and Greek Religion and R. Eisler’s Orpheus the Fisher.
 However, Guthrie believed the amulet was a medieval forgery.
-Freke and Gandy did not mention that their source for this amulet doubted it was authentic (27).
+Freke and Gandy did not mention that their source for this amulet doubted it was authentic .

 No historian in a university history department anywhere in the world would agree with Freke and Gandy’s argument that Jesus never existed.
 Historians may not necessarily believe he was the Son of God, but they believe there was a historical figure Jesus of Nazareth who founded Christianity.